cgiacomini/vagrant--kubernetes/examples/021-Observability/README.md

 In this example the ***centos8s-server.singleton.net*** server, configured and used in [example-014-PriveRegistry](../014-PrivateRegistry/README.md) will be configured to serve as NFS server.
 The NFS server will share a portion of its filesystem to all nodes of the couchbase cluster.
 The shared folder will be used than to store Prometheus metrics.
 The NFS server and the nodes configuration procedure is described in [NFSServerCentos.md](./NFSServerCentos.md).

 The NFS share is mounted on all nodes in the ***/mnt/cluster_nfs*** mount point.
-A dedicate directory to host prometheus metrics is created the shared NFS on the NFS sever.
+A dedicate directory to host prometheus metrics is created in the shared NFS on the NFS sever.

 ```
 $ sudo mkdir -p /mnt/nfs_shares/cluster_nfs/Prometheus